 The carbon tax was considered a good solution by many economists as Nobel Prize winner Milton Friedman, Arthur Laffer, Greg Mankiw, Jeffrey Sachs or Alan Greenspan.

-I have a free market point of view on economics and in my opinion, emission-free sources of energy should be created in the private sector.
+I have a free-market point of view on economics and in my opinion, emission-free sources of energy should be created in the private sector.
 And all of this from nuclear power plants to solar panels and electric motorbikes.
-My idea is that that whole money raised from the carbon tax should be transferred to emitters of CO2 as a targeted subsidy in order to they will have funds for investment in emission-free sources of energy.
+My idea is that the whole money raised from the carbon tax should be transferred to emitters of CO2 as a targeted subsidy in order to they will have funds for investment in emission-free sources of energy.
 The next question arises on how to organize it not to employ a new army of officials.
 Without bureaucracy or complicated regulations.
-How not to create opportunities for next frauds?
 Well, there is a solution to this problem.
 All that we need to do is the modification of Value Added Tax which existed in most countries in the Word.
 How can it work?